English

 Table of Contents (click onto the titles)

-Would you like to support my researches?
+Would you like to support my research?

 You can support my work and read my exclusive posts on PatreonEXCLUSIVE POSTS ABOUT EMPRESS ELISABETH OF AUSTRIA (SISI).

 You can support my work via PayPal as well: azigazisisi@gmail.com (Please, do not write to this mailbox, it is used only for the PayPal.)
+If you want to contact me, write here:

 Read my introduction HERE.